info

 - If you have original identity documents, you are to hand them in to your local police district.

-- If you have copies and photos, you are to send these to UDI.
+- If you have copies and photos, you are to send them to UDI.

-It is important that UDI have all the documents in your case before your interview takes place.
-In this way, you can help to avoid your case taking longer than necessary.
+It is important that UDI have all the documents in your case before your interview.
+In this way, you can help to prevent your case from taking longer than necessary.

 What information regarding waiting times can UDI give you?

 There are many people who contact UDI to ask about the waiting time for their cases.
-We are not able to provide any other information about waiting times over the phone other than what is published on udi.no – that is, in this letter.
+We are not able to provide any other information about waiting times over the phone other than what is published on udi.no.

 The people answering as part of UDI’s information service are the same people who process the cases.
 If we need more information from you to process your case, we will contact you.